remy/remysharp.com/public/drafts/my-decade-of-blogging.md

 Today marks the 10 year anniversary of my blog and it's blog posts.
 This, I suspect, will be a super self indulgent post harking back to memories of how I did things, and my aspirations for the next decade.

-Regardless of whether this post is of interest to you: thanks for stopping by and reading ❤
+Regardless of whether this post is of interest to you: thanks for stopping by and reading over all this time ❤

 <!--more-->